- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Breastfeeding and Indecent Exposure in Michigan

 Breastfeeding a child with female breasts exposed will not result in an indecent exposure conviction in Michigan.
-In fact, breastfeeding moms are exempt from these laws.
+Breastfeeding moms are exempt from these laws.
 While some people may claim that seeing a mother feed her child is offensive, the mother is not doing anything illegal while feeding or pumping milk for her child.
 Even if the nipple or areola is visible, the mother will remain exempt from facing indecent exposure charges.

 Hire an Experienced and Reputable Michigan Criminal Defense Attorney for Assistance with Your Indecent Exposure Case